 Eclectic

-The materials found in Eclectic design style have their roots in other design styles.
+The materials found in the Eclectic design style have their roots in other design styles.
 Wooden elements from Industrial design style, textured textiles from Minimalism, and natural elements from Scandinavian decor — they’re all merged together for the Eclectic style.

 The lighting for Eclectic decor can be anything from a vintage chandelier to sleek table lamps.
 Layering recessed ceiling lights from Minimalism, fancy pendant lights from the Maximalist style, and rattan chandeliers from Boho decor is one way to bring elements from different design styles into the interior.